spinda/liquidhaskell-cabal-demo/README.md

 ## Pre-Flight Setup

-To use LiquidHaskell at all, you'll need to have the LiquidHaskell binary installed and available in `$PATH`, via one of:
+To use LiquidHaskell at all, you'll need to have the LiquidHaskell binary installed and available in your $PATH, via one of:

 ```
-stack install liquidhaskell # if you're using stack
+stack install liquidhaskell # if you're using Stack
 cabal install liquidhaskell # if you're using Cabal directly
 ```